DamianHancock/practical_ws/README.md

 # Part 2: Autonomous Navigation

 ## Task Description
 The Clearpath Husky has been enabled to travel to specified goal coordinates within a simulated world using Gazebo.
-The Husky Velodyne VLP16 (LiDAR Sensor) has been enabled to develop a global and local costmap coinciding with the immediate known environment within the simulated world.
-Access to this map allows the robot to produce an estimated planned path using the move_base navigation stack develop for the Husky.
+The Husky has been equipped with a LMS1XX LiDAR sensor to develop a global and local costmap coinciding with the immediate known environment within the simulated world.
+Access to this map allows the robot to produce an estimated planned path using the move_base navigation stack develop for the Husky, including AMCL localisation techniques.
 The goal(s) correlate with the coordinates that are read from the .csv, with the path being planned to reach it with high accuracy.
 Topics exist within this navigation stack which develops a final status whether the goal can be reached or not.

 The robot essentially navigates to each goal set in the .csv file (one goal per row), and will save the final location reached when finishing the set path and saving the final coordiantes reached and the status message of whether the goal was reached or not.